TalaoDAO/sandbox-doc/docs/source/introduction.rst

 Altme Wallet is an universal wallet
 ***********************************

-The Altme Wallet that we offer is a so-called "Universal" wallet.
-Altme is a user friendly SSI wallet with crypto features.
+The Altme Wallet that we offer is a so-called "Universal" wallet. **Altme Wallet is a user friendly SSI mobile wallet with crypto features**.
-Altme Wallet is a mobile wallet developped in Flutter/Dart for IOS and Android.

 It is universal in that it allows you to manage in the same mobile application both your cryptos, NFT and your identity data in a decentralized way.

 Identity must be understood in the broadest sense, this of course includes identity documents but also the personal data of our associative, cultural, professional and economic life.
 Altme is simply an electronic version of the wallet we've had in our pockets for years.
 A Universal wallet is ultimately very common.

-The Altme wallet is a new generation of wallet, it is likely that in the medium term other provider wallets will see the benefit of associating data with the transfer of assets. identity allows a third party to manage its risk in an exchange.
+The Altme Wallet is a new generation of wallet, it is likely that in the medium term other provider wallets will see the benefit of associating data with the transfer of assets. identity allows a third party to manage its risk in an exchange.
 Identity is essential in any economic system.

-A universal wallet is a wallet that carries the private keys of its crypto accounts and the verifiable credentials of its decentralized identity.
+An universal wallet is a wallet that carries the private keys of its crypto accounts and the verifiable credentials of its decentralized identity.

-A universal wallet can buy, transfer and receive cryptos and NFTs and also receive and present verifiable credentials and verifiable presentations to the W3C standard.
+An universal wallet can buy, transfer and receive cryptos and NFTs and also can receive, store and present verifiable credentials.

 |